stefanfranzj/Data-Cleaning-Project-Group-4/Data Cleaning Project/CodeBook.md

-## Task 1 – Harmonizing, Merging, and Cleaning
+## Task 1 â€“Â Harmonizing,Â Merging,Â andÂ Cleaning
 ---
-####*Note: The commands outlined below may also be found in sequential order in the Cleaning1.R file*
+#### *Note: The commands outlined below may also be found in sequential order in the Cleaning1.R file*
 ---
 **1. Import the files outlined in the README.md file using the read.table() function**